 Making decisions is important to learn and you can start teaching them when they are a toddler.
 Start by giving your toddler small things to make a decision about, like what they wear or with what they want to play.
 Give them two or three options, when they get too many options they might get overwhelmed.

-The things you let your toddler make a decision on might seem like small things to you, but it’s important for your toddler.
+The things you let your toddler make a decision on might seem like small things to you, but it’s important for your her.
 Here are some small things that your toddler can decide.

 What to wear.